The Antidepressants That Can Give You Energy

 All antidepressants work by altering the balance of neurotransmitters in the brain, increasing noradrenaline, dopamine, and most commonly, serotonin levels.
 These changes can have various consequences for your overall well-being, including how energized you feel.

-Nevertheless, it's importance to emphasize that the individual response to different antidepressants can vary widely.
-While some individuals experience an increase in motivation and energy from one antidepressant, others may feel more tired or lethargic from the same medication.
+Keep in mind that individual response to different antidepressants can vary widely.
+Some individuals may experience an increase in motivation and energy from one particular antidepressant, while others may feel more tired or lethargic from the same medication.
 Thus, it's difficult to precisely predict the effect a specific antidepressant will have on an individual's energy levels.

 The antidepressants most commonly associated with increased energy levels are Bupropion, Sertraline, and Fluoxetine.
 Note that even Sertraline, an antidepressant thought to have a stimulating effect, has "feeling tired or fatigued" listed as a common symptom by the FDA.
 Still, the antidepressant prescribed and its mechanism of action can largely influence the likelihood of these potential outcomes.